jhajek/Linux-text-book-part-1/files/Labs/Chapter-02/lab-chapter-02.md

 * Do you agree with him, why or why not?
 * What is Adam Jacob's opinion on running a company with an opensource product?
 * What is the solution in your opinion?

-## Activity 3

-* Sign up for a GitHub ID at [GitHub.com](https://github.com "GitHub website")
-  * If you have one already no need to sign up for another one
-* See Appendix-D assignment for installing Git on your computer